 Works with government agencies, businesses, and citizen volunteers on projects that enhance the livability of Oregon.
-SOLVE also works with the Tryon Creek Watershed Council and Portland BES on leading restoration work parties throughout the watershed.
+Solve and TCWC collaborate to host restoration work parties throughout the watershed.

-A nonprofit organization that provides support to southwest Portland neighborhood and business associations, hosts a variety of community events, and is the Tryon Creek Watershed Council’s fiscal agent.
+A nonprofit organization that provides support to southwest Portland neighborhood and business associations and hosts a variety of community events.

 Provides expert biological advice and planning assistance; monitors fish populations in the watershed.

-Vanderbilt University’s Alternative Spring Break program sends groups of students who spend a week in service – we get to spend the day outside with them on a guided hike before they help with current restoration projects.
+Vanderbilt University’s Alternative Spring Break program sends groups of students who spend a week in service – TCWC spends a day outside with them on a guided hike before they help with current restoration projects.

 Plants the seed of compassion in children ages eight to 18 by aligning family-friendly volunteer and education opportunities with local community service and conservation organizations.